flex-storefront/flex-docs/src/content/docs/introduction/overview.md

 description: An overview of Flex.
 ---

-Flex is a **native mobile app** storefront for SAP Commerce Cloud built in Flutter.
+Flex is a **native mobile app** frontend-as-a-service for SAP Commerce Cloud.

 The goal of Flex is to help commerce professionals build **modern, performant, and scalable** mobile apps in order to unlock B2B and B2C omni-channel use cases.

-This accelerator aims to significantly **reduce development time** for commerce applications by giving developers a head start on core components and features, while **reducing the long term total cost of ownership** thanks to development in a **single codebase**.
+Flex aims to significantly **reduce development time** for commerce applications by giving developers a head start on core components and features, while **reducing the long term total cost of ownership** thanks to development in a **single codebase**.

 - **Headless**.
 Flex Storefront's default integration is SAP Cloud Commerce (Hybris), but it is compatible with any backend that has an API.